 For women with Down syndrome, the models show far higher numbers of mammograms.
 For women with Down syndrome, if the recommendation is to get mammograms every other year between ages 50 and 74, it would take 16,735 mammograms to avert one breast cancer death.
 Additionally, it is estimated that 209 women with Down syndrome would have a benign (negative for cancer) biopsy for every breast cancer death prevented.
 If a mammogram was done only once at age 50, it would take about 14,000 mammograms to prevent one death from breast cancer.
 The number of mammograms increases if started at a younger age.
 If every woman with Down syndrome in the United States between the ages of 50 and 74 had a mammogram every other year, 0.4 breast cancer deaths would be prevented.

-Breast biopsies are usually done under anesthesia.
+For women with Down syndrome, breast biopsies are often done under anesthesia (which is often not necessary for women without Down syndrome).
 Women with Down syndrome have an increased risk of complications from anesthesia compared to women without Down syndrome.
 While it was not part of this study to evaluate how many women might be harmed by anesthesia/surgery, it poses an additional risk for women with Down syndrome.
 According to the estimates from the model, 209 women would have a benign biopsy (and the risk of anesthesia) for every life from breast cancer saved.

 What about women with Down syndrome who have a family history of breast cancer?
 Unfortunately, we do not have separate data for women with Down syndrome who have a family history of breast cancer.